-The Borough Council is the local planning authority for the area and determines the majority of the planning applications relating to development within the borough boundary.
-Staffordshire County Council is the waste and mineral planning authority and determines all applications relating to waste and mineral development in addition to a limited number of other applications.
+The Borough Council is the local planning authority for the area and determines the majority of the planning applications within the borough boundary.
+Staffordshire County Council is the waste and mineral planning authority and determines all relating to waste and mineral applications in addition to a limited number of other applications.

-The Executive Director (Regeneration and Development) has extensive delegated powers to make decisions and determines all applications other than where the proposal involves the following development;
+The Executive Director (Commercial Development and Economic Growth) has extensive delegated powers to make decisions and determines all applications other than where the proposal involves the following development;

 - Major developments - that is proposals involving ten or more dwellings or with a site area of 0.5 hectares or more, and in other cases where the floor space is 1,000 square metres or more or where the site area is one hectare or more